mattfrear/Swashbuckle.AspNetCore.Filters/README.md

         c.ExampleFilters();

-        c.OperationFilter<AddFileParamTypesOperationFilter>(); // Adds an Upload button to endpoints which have [AddSwaggerFileUploadButton] c.OperationFilter<AddHeaderOperationFilter>("correlationId", "Correlation Id for the request"); // adds any string you like to the request headers - in this case, a correlation id c.OperationFilter<AddResponseHeadersFilter>(); // [SwaggerResponseHeader]
+        c.OperationFilter<AddFileParamTypesOperationFilter>(); // Adds an Upload button to endpoints which have [AddSwaggerFileUploadButton] c.OperationFilter<AddHeaderOperationFilter>("correlationId", "Correlation Id for the request", false); // adds any string you like to the request headers - in this case, a correlation id c.OperationFilter<AddResponseHeadersFilter>(); // [SwaggerResponseHeader]
         c.OperationFilter<AppendAuthorizeToSummaryOperationFilter>(); // Adds "(Auth)" to the summary so that you can see which endpoints have Authorization
         // or use the generic method, e.g. c.OperationFilter<AppendAuthorizeToSummaryOperationFilter<MyCustomAttribute>>();